What I learned about selling in a booth…and the bottom line…is it right for you?

 ♥ Keep a running list of what you take to your booth, what has sold, and what you’ve removed.
 I learned the hard way that I couldn’t trust the shop owner to keep up with that for me.

-♥ Dealing in furniture and other big ticket items helps the bottom line, but smalls are your bread and butter.
-These little items (mismatched jewelry pieces) sold well bringing a profit.
+♥ Dealing in furniture and other big ticket items tremendously helps the bottom line, but smalls are your bread and butter.
+Like the little mismatched jewelry pieces below sold well bringing a profit.

 I was only asking 50¢ each for them…cheap…but it adds up quickly.